Useful websites for puzzle solving

 For images, I find the GIMP and Irfanview (and it's plugins) to be invaluable.
 If you don't want to install applications on your PC, there are online image editors that will do some of what you need.
 For example pixlr let's you determine RGB values for colours, but doesn't import animated GIFs properly.
 To check for info hidden in image metadata (such as EXIF and IPTC fields), you really can't go past Jeffrey's Exif Viewer.

-Okay, this is a variation on image analysis, but there are a number of tools available for embedding data into images.
+Steganography is the practice of concealing information within a file, message, or image.
+In particular, there are a number of tools available for embedding data into images.
 There is a large list of Steganographic software at JJTC.

 WARNING: I've had a report from one user of malware associated with Stegdetect, but have been unable to confirm this, so I've left the link active.
 Before downloading or running any of these files, make sure that you have appropriate antivirus protection in place.
 If you have any doubt about a link or file, do not download it!